 Google Docs also syncs seamlessly between your devices, meaning you can access your content from anywhere.

 Google Docs offers an excellent free version, as well as affordable paid plans.
 However, the software is more lightweight than some of the other options on our list, and may lack some of the functionality you’re looking for.

 If security is a key consideration, Zoho Docs provides a secure and collaborative workplace for your documents, spreadsheets and presentations.
 You can set password protection when you’re sending files, and all files are encrypted in transit.

 With Zoho you can work on the cloud and sync to your desktop, giving you maximum flexibility.
 To foster collaboration, Zoho also offers an in-app chat feature, and the ability to set tasks and reminders for fellow team members.

 Users rate Zoho for its simple design and its robust functionality, which includes a wide range of document templates and features, such as document signing.
-Some users note it can be hard to keep their files organized, but as we know at Charli, this can be an issue regardless of what platform you’re using.
+Some users note it can be hard to keep their files organized, but this can be an issue regardless of what platform you’re using.

 Zoho has both free and paid versions and offers a free trial for new users.

 FileStage is a collaborative document management system which works particularly well for anyone who needs clients or team members to review and approve documents.
 Designers, ad agencies, marketing teams… this one’s for you.